-2.3.
+2.4.
 Growth Rates Review¶

-2.3.1.
+2.4.1.
 Growth Rates Review¶

-Two functions of \(n\) have different growth rates if as \(n\) goes to infinity their ratio either goes to infinity or goes to zero.
+Two functions of \(n\) have different growth rates if, as \(n\) goes to infinity, their ratio either goes to infinity or goes to zero.

 Exact equations relating program operations to running time require machine-dependent constants.
 Sometimes, the equation for exact running time is complicated to compute.
 Usually, we are satisfied with knowing an approximate growth rate.
+Specifically, we don’t generally care about the contants in the equations.
+Given two algorithms with growth rate \(c_1n\) and \(c_2 2^{n!}\), do we need to know the values of \(c_1\) and \(c_2\)?

-Here are some useful observatios.
+Here are some useful observations.

 Since \(n^2\) grows faster than \(n\),